vivitt/list-and-search-clients-and-products/README.md

 #### Order customers

-Customer data can be also order by some properties such as name, last name or ID.
+Customer data can also be ordered ascending or descending by properties such as name, last name, or ID.

 <div align='center'>
 <img src='./client/public/Screenshot 2024-05-16 at 03.19.56.png' alt='Home view screenshot' width='600'/>